emacs-mirror/emacs/mps/manual/source/glossary/s.rst

         ``operator\*``, ``operator-\>``, etc. can be used as normal.
-        Reference counting allows the objects that are referred to using the smart pointer class to have their :term:`memory (1)` automatically :term:`reclaimed <reclaim>` when they are no longer :term:`referenced <reference>`.
+        Reference counting allows the objects that are referred to using the smart pointer class to have their :term:`memory (1)` automatically :term:`reclaimed` when they are no longer :term:`referenced`.
 It is a common technique used when trying to solve :term:`memory management` problems in C++ applications.

         However, reference counting is not always an appropriate memory management technique and smart pointers can be hard to